netconstructor/geocat-1/docs/eng/developer/source/schemaPlugins/index.rst

    ......

-Finally, in the context of creating the MCP, it is worth noting that the iso19139 schema has codelists external to the XSD which are held in the localized codelists.xml (see previous section).
-These codelists are attached to elements like the following:
+Finally, the MCP also extends some of the existing codelists in the base iso19139 schema.
+As for the iso19139 schema, these codelists are external to the XSD and should be held in a localized codelists.xml.
+As for iso19139, these codelists are attached to elements like the following:

 ::